-- a mid-point report, due on or before September 30th of the grant year; - final report, due on or before March 31 of the grant year; and - if a project is granted an extension beyond the March 31st deadline, a second midpoint report is required at that time, with a final report due at project completion.
+- a mid-point report, due on or before September 30th of the grant year; and - final report, due on or before March 31 of the grant year.

 The WCQI grant program is funded with public money.
 The reporting requirements provide an opportunity for the public to see the progress of WCQI projects.
 Failure to adequately complete the reporting requirements may lead to delayed disbursement of funds and difficulty in receiving future grants.
 All report forms are available on the OBWB website.